 History and Symptoms: Pain may come on either suddenly or gradually during activity, and then progress to pain at rest.
 The throwing arm may feel “dead” or numb, and throwing speed and accuracy may suffer.
 Throwing may also cause a popping sound from the shoulder.

-Physical Exam: The doctor will test muscle strength and try to determine what kinds of movement are particularly painful.
+Physical Exam: The doctor will test muscle strength and range of motion, and try to determine what kinds of movement are particularly painful.

-Diagnostic Process: X-rays and MRI scans of the shoulder may be done to find out if there is a tear in the tendons or muscles.
-CT scans may also be done.
+Diagnostic Process: X-rays and MRI scans of the shoulder may be done to look at the bones, muscles and tendons.
+CT scans or ultrasound imaging may also be done.

-Other Resources for Patients and Families: Family support can help athletes stick to their rehab plan and cope with not being able to participate in their sport.
+Other Resources for Patients and Families: Family support can help athletes stick to their rehab plan to include their home exercise plan, as well as cope with not being able to participate in their sport.